octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.4.2 - 2024-08-28 =
+* Added support for importing properties in the REAXML format
+* Added new import frequency of 'Exact Hours' meaning you can specify an import runs at specific hours throughout the day

 = 2.4.1 - 2024-08-27 =
 * Improve query efficiency in exports table when querying how many properties are active in an export